theuves/psenv/readme.md

 Usage: psenv <PATH> [OPTION]...

 Options:
-    --output[=FILENAME]   Write to a file (e.g. --output=.env)
+    --output=FILENAME   Write to a file (e.g. --output=.env)
     --to-upper-case     Convert the name to upper case (e.g. name to NAME) --recursive         Retrieve all parameters within a hierarchy --is-dotenv         Output with the format NAME=value
     --is-cmd            Output for Windows Command Prompt (cmd.exe) -h, --help          Print this message
     -v, --version       Print the current version of psenv
 ```

 ## Example